scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `id-kp-clientAuth`: If set, the public key can be used for SCION control-plane client authentication.
 - `id-kp-timeStamping`: If set, the public key can be used for the verification of timestamps.

 This extension MUST be present in control-plane root-, AS- and voting certificates.
 It MAY be present in control-plane CA certificates.
-For the exact settings per certificate type, see the below sections describing the control-plane and voting certificates: [Control-Plane Root Certificate](#cp-root-cert), [Control-Plane CA Certificate](#cp-ca-cert), [Control-Plane AS Certificate](#cp-as-cert), and [Voting Certificates](#cp-voting-cert).
+For the exact settings per certificate type, see the below sections describing the control-plane and voting certificates: [](#cp-root-cert), [](#cp-ca-cert), [](#cp-as-cert), and [](#cp-voting-cert).

 ##### `basicConstraints` Extension